Reddit IPO: The Latest Updates on Reddit Stock

 “The Front Page of The Internet”

-In the last few months, subreddit communities like r/WallStreetBets have risen in both popularity and controversy.
+In the last year or so, subreddit communities like r/WallStreetBets have risen in both popularity and controversy.
 Reddit has made headlines for its involvement in the rise in price (and subsequent steep fall) of various stocks like GameStop, Bed Bath & Beyond and meme stocks.

 We’re sharing [daily active users] for the first time as a more accurate reflection of our user growth and to be more in-line with industry reporting… We’re focused on daily usership and increasing this number as we continue to grow our community and scale our advertising business.

 In a December 2020 interview with Wall Street Journal, Wong noted coinciding growth with users and its advertising.
 The company’s ad revenue stood at more than $100 million for the year 2019.
-But just last week, Reddit announced that it earned $100 million in ad revenue for Q2 alone.
-The earnings represent a 192% increase from the same period last year, and a record high for the company.
+But in 2021, Reddit announced that it earned $100 million in ad revenue for Q2 alone.
+It’s estimated that Reddit brought in almost $430 million in ad revenue in 2021.

 Reddit is securing funds to continue growing.
-In addition to Reddit’s ad revenue milestone, the company announced plans for a Series F funding round that intends to raise up to $700 million.
+In addition to Reddit’s ad revenue milestone, the company raised over $400 million in a Series F funding round.
+And the company could make its public debut with a $15 billion valuation.

-The company confirmed with TechCrunch that it raised $410 million from Fidelity thus far.
-Reddit announced it plans to reel in up to $700 million in its Series F funding.
-The funding brings Reddit to a $10 billion valuation – up from its $6 billion valuation in February.
+The company confirmed with TechCrunch that it raised $410 million from Fidelity.
+The funding brings Reddit to a $10 billion valuation – up from its $6 billion valuation in February 2021.

-The Reddit IPO date hasn’t been announced.
-The company has yet to file paperwork with the Securities and Exchange Commission (SEC) to begin the IPO process.
-But the company recently hired its first-ever CFO, and it has investors speculating.
+The Reddit IPO date hasn’t been announced yet.
+However, the company confidentially filed a draft with the Securities and Exchange Commission (SEC) to begin the IPO process in December 2021.

 About Aimee Bohn